 An important feature of a bone marrow sample is its cellularity.
 Normal bone marrow contains a certain number of blood-forming cells and fat cells.
 Marrow with too many blood-forming cells is said to be hypercellular.
 If too few blood-forming cells are found, the marrow is called hypocellular.

-These tests are used for immunophenotyping – classifying leukemia cells based on certain proteins in or on the cells.
-This kind of testing is very helpful in determining the exact type of leukemia.
+These tests are used to classify leukemia cells based on certain proteins in or on the cells (known as immunophenotyping).
+This kind of testing is very helpful in determining the exact type and subtype of leukemia.
 It is most often done on cells from bone marrow, but it can also be done on cells from the blood, lymph nodes, and other body fluids.

-For both flow cytometry and immunohistochemistry, samples of cells are treated with antibodies that stick to certain proteins.
+For both flow cytometry and immunohistochemistry, samples of cells are treated with antibodies, which are proteins that stick to certain other proteins on cells.
 For immunohistochemistry, the cells are then examined under a microscope to see if the antibodies stuck to them (meaning they have these proteins), while for flow cytometry a special machine is used.

 Flow cytometry can also be used to estimate the amount of DNA in the leukemia cells.
 This is important to know, especially in ALL, because cells with more DNA than normal (a DNA index of 1.16 or higher) are often more sensitive to chemotherapy, and these leukemias have a better prognosis (outlook).

-Normal human cells have 23 pairs of chromosomes (strands of DNA), each of which is a certain size and looks a certain way under the microscope.
+These tests look at the chromosomes (long strands of DNA) inside the cells.
+Normal human cells have 23 pairs of chromosomes, each of which is a certain size and looks a certain way under the microscope.
 But in some types of leukemia, the cells have changes in their chromosomes.

-Some types of leukemia have cells with an abnormal number of chromosomes (instead of the usual 46) – they may be missing some chromosomes or have extra copies of some.
-This can also affect a patient’s outlook.
+Sometimes the leukemia cells have an abnormal number of chromosomes (instead of the usual 46) – they may be missing some chromosomes or have extra copies of some.
+This can also affect a child’s outlook.
 For example, in ALL, chemotherapy is more likely to work if the cells have more than 50 chromosomes and is less likely to work if the cells have fewer than 46 chromosomes.

-Finding these types of chromosome changes with lab tests can be very helpful in predicting a person’s outlook and response to treatment.
+Finding these types of chromosome changes with lab tests can be very helpful in predicting a child’s outlook and response to treatment.

 Cytogenetics: For this test, leukemia cells are grown in a lab dish and the chromosomes are looked at under a microscope to detect any changes, including missing or extra chromosomes.
 (Counting the number of chromosomes by cytogenetics provides similar information to measuring the DNA index by flow cytometry, as described above.)

-Cytogenetic testing usually takes about 2 to 3 weeks because the leukemia cells must grow in lab dishes for a couple of weeks before their chromosomes are ready to be looked at under the microscope.
+Cytogenetic testing usually takes about 2 to 3 weeks because the leukemia cells must grow in lab dishes for a couple of weeks before their chromosomes are ready to be looked at.

 Not all chromosome changes can be seen under a microscope.
 Other lab tests can often help detect these changes.

 Fluorescent in situ hybridization (FISH): This is another way to look at chromosomes and genes.
-It uses pieces of DNA that only attach to specific parts of particular chromosomes.
-The DNA is linked to fluorescent dyes that can be seen with a special microscope.
+It uses special fluorescent dyes that only attach to specific parts of particular chromosomes.
 FISH can find most chromosome changes (such as translocations) that are visible under a microscope in standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.

 FISH can be used to look for specific changes in chromosomes.
 It can be used on blood or bone marrow samples.
 It is very accurate and can usually provide results within a couple of days.

-Polymerase chain reaction (PCR): This is a very sensitive test that can also find some chromosome changes too small to be seen under a microscope, even if there are very few leukemia cells in a sample.
-This test can be very useful in looking for small numbers of leukemia cells (minimal residual disease, or MRD) during and after treatment that might not be detected with other tests.
+Polymerase chain reaction (PCR): This is a very sensitive test that can also find some chromosome and gene changes too small to be seen under a microscope, even if there are very few leukemia cells in a sample.
+This test can be very useful in looking for small numbers of leukemia cells (minimal residual disease, or MRD) that might not be detected with other tests during and after treatment.

 Children with leukemia will have tests to measure certain chemicals in the blood to check how well their body systems are working.